sigp/lighthouse/book/src/faq.md

    ```

    You can refer to [Redundancy](./redundancy.md) for more information.

+2. If the beacon node and validator clients are on different servers *and different networks*, the settings are as follows:

+    i.
+Beacon node:

+   The setting is the same as in scenario 1.

+    ii.
+Validator client:
+    Use the flag `--beacon-nodes` to point to the beacon node.
+However, since the beacon node and the validator client are on different networks, the IP address to use is the public IP address of the beacon node, i.e., `lighthouse vc --beacon-nodes http://public_IP:5052`.
+You can get the public IP address of the beacon node by running the command ` dig +short myip.opendns.com @resolver1.opendns.com` on the server running the beacon node.

+    Additionally, port forwarding of port 5052 on the router connected to the beacon node is required for the vc to connect to the bn.
+To do port forwarding, refer to [how to open ports](./advanced_networking.md#how-to-open-ports).

+Finally, in both cases, if you have firewall setup, e.g., `ufw`, you will need to allow port 5052 (assuming that the default port is used) with `sudo ufw allow 5052`.

 It is also worth noting that the `--beacon-nodes` flag can also be used for redundancy of beacon nodes.
 For example, let's say you have a beacon node and a validator client running on the same host, and a second beacon node on another server as a backup.
 In this case, you can use `lighthouse vc --beacon-nodes http://localhost:5052, http://local_IP:5052` on the validator client.

 ### <a name="net-ip"></a> Should I do anything to the beacon node or validator client settings if I have a relocation of the node / change of IP address?
 No. Lighthouse will auto-detect the change and update your Ethereum Node Record (ENR).
 You just need to make sure you are not manually setting the ENR with `--enr-address` (which, for common use cases, this flag is not used).